backupparachute/securetransmit-website/_posts/2025-02-12-what-are-webhooks.md

 4. **Send Data via HTTP POST**

-As soon as the event occurs, the source system packages the data—typically in JSON or XML format—and sends an HTTP POST request to the webhook URL.
+As soon as the event occurs, the source system packages the data, typically in JSON or XML format, and sends an HTTP POST request to the webhook URL.
 This is the moment when the webhook pushes information across systems.

 5. **Process and Execute Actions**